About the FedNowSM Service

 The first release of the FedNow Service will provide baseline functionality that will support market needs for a range of use cases, including those that are gaining in usage like account-to-account (A2A) transfers and bill pay.
 Subsequent releases of the FedNow Service will implement additional features to support even more instant payment use cases.
 Learn more below.

 For more information, please review the FedNow Service product sheet (Off-site) and frequently asked questions (Off-site).
 Keep up with the latest FedNow news and instant payments education on the FedNow Service page.
-To help inform the development of the FedNow Service, join the FedNow Community by submitting our participant profile form.
+To help inform the development of the FedNow Service, join the FedNow Community by submitting our participant profile form (Off-site).
 If you do not want to commit to the FedNow Community but would like to receive the latest FedNow news, please sign up to receive FedNow emails.